vitordwb/dotfiles/README.md

-# MacOS - Development setup for new Notebooks and Desktops
+# MacOS - Development setup for new machine

 This are the configurations I need to setup a new MacOS development environment in a new machine.